Help Center/ Virtual Private Cloud/ Getting Started/ Setting Up an IPv4/IPv6 Dual-Stack Network in a VPC

 Preparations

 If you already have a HUAWEI ID, skip this part.
-If you do not have a HUAWEI ID, perform the following operations to create one:

 Step 1: Create a VPC and Subnet

-1. Go to the Create VPC page.
+1. Go to the page for creating a VPC.

 2. On the Create VPC page, set parameters as needed.